Togo: Geography

 Togo has an area equal to 21925 sqmi.
 It borders the Bight of Benin in the south; Ghana lies to the west; Benin to the east; and to the north, it is bound by Burkina Faso.
 North of the equator, it lies mostly between latitudes 6° and 11°N, and longitudes 0° and 2°E.

 The coast of Togo in the Gulf of Guinea is 56 km long and consists of lagoons with sandy beaches.
-In the north, the land is characterized by a rolling savanna in contrast to the centre of the country, which is characterized by hills.
-The south of Togo is characterized by a savanna and woodland plateau which reaches a coastal plain with lagoons and marshes.
+In the north, the land is characterised by a rolling savannah in contrast to the centre of the country, which is characterised by hills.
+The south of Togo is characterised by a savannah and woodland plateau which reaches a coastal plain with lagoons and marshes.
 The highest mountain of the country is the Mont Agou at 986 m above sea level.
 The longest river is the Mono River with a length of 400 km.
 It runs from north to south.

-The climate is "generally tropical" with average temperatures ranging from 23 °C on the coast to about 30 °C in the northernmost regions, with a drier climate and characteristics of a tropical savanna.
+The climate is "generally tropical" with average temperatures ranging from 23 °C on the coast to about 30 °C in the northernmost regions, with a drier climate and characteristics of a tropical savannah.

-Togo contains three terrestrial ecoregions: Eastern Guinean forests, Guinean forest-savanna mosaic, and West Sudanian savanna.
-The coast of Togo is characterized by marshes and mangroves.
+Togo contains three terrestrial ecoregions: Eastern Guinean forests, Guinean forest-savannah mosaic, and West Sudanian savannah.
+The coast of Togo is characterised by marshes and mangroves.
 The country had a 2019 Forest Landscape Integrity Index mean score of 5.88/10, ranking it 92nd globally out of 172 countries.

 At least five parks and reserves have been established: Abdoulaye Faunal Reserve, Fazao Malfakassa National Park, Fosse aux Lions National Park, Koutammakou, and Kéran National Park.